Service Process: Definition and Types of Service Process

 - Intermittent operations

-Types of Service Process
+Types of service process

 1. Line operations

 Line operations progress in a linear fashion.
 Thus, the client passes through a sequential experience beginning at point A, when they first enter the store or contact the business.

 Now, service delivery passes through a number of processes before finalizing the transaction.
 Although this is perhaps the simplest of the service processes to understand, it has several drawbacks.
+One weak link ruins everything.
 If one element in the linear operation is flawed or bottlenecked, the client will judge the service as a whole based on this weak area.

 It’s also not a service process that allows for much flexibility.
 That does make controlling it easier, but it would only suit a standard offering that implements repetitive processes with little or no variation.
-This type of service process is the easiest to automate because it is so standardized.
-Every customer has a similar customer experience, and the service process does not vary.

-2. Job Shop Operations
+2. Job shop operations

 This type of service model provides customer satisfaction by tailoring the service to the client’s needs.
 For example, a professional organization such as a law firm or a bespoke service such as that which a carpenter may provide is only open to a limited level of standardization.
 Each client’s needs will vary to some degree, and the service process must, therefore, vary accordingly.
+Being able to offer flexibility makes this model attractive, but it can complicate scheduling and workflows.

-3. Intermittent Operations
+3. Intermittent operations

 Some service projects are unique and seldom repeated.
 For example, construction projects or branding initiatives would fall under this category.

 In most instances, the projects themselves are of a relatively large scale.
 They will involve bringing together several elements so that they can work harmoniously.
 Planning will be key, and managers would evaluate each project independently in order to determine what process flows would contribute to the final result: providing the desired service to its clients.
-Critical path analysis is often used in this context.

-Degree of Contact
+Degree of contact

 In high contact service processes, clients will: